HullSeals/HalpyBOT/CONTRIBUTING.md

 ## Helping with the project

-1. Contact Rixxan or Rik079 on HSBC
+1. Contact Rixxan or Rik079 on [The Hull Seals IRC network](https://client.hullseals.space:8443/)
 2. Fork the project
 3. Create a new branch from `develop`
 4. Write code!
 5. Make sure your feature branch is up to date with the upstream master branch
+6. Ensure you have run the unit tests for the whole project.
+7. If needed, write new unit tests for your module.
-6. Submit pull request
+8. Submit pull request

 ## Merge requests

 - ALL merge requests MUST be peer reviewed by at least 1 Cyberseal team member
 - Requests can only be submitted if the branch is in a FULLY working state

-Make sure that the branch you're working on is up to date with master.
+Make sure that the branch you're working on is up to date with develop.

 In the requests description, please mention the issue as `resolves #issueID` to automatically link the MR and the issue.

 ## Naming standards

 ### Commit messages
-Prefix all commit messages with the issue number if applicable.
+All commit messages must be descriptive and complete of the changes and code within.
 If addressing multiple tickets, create a commit for each change and do not combine them.

+It is recommended, but not absolutely required, to prefix all commit messages with the issue number if applicable.
 `[HALPY-7] Create awesome function`

-If the commit isn't directly linkes to a ticket, please use the following tags:
+For commits directly to 'develop' without an associated issue, please use the following tags:

 `[Minor] For a really minor addition`
 `[Fix] For a minor bugfix`